toolsdark/spoof-email/README.md

      $sender_name = $_POST['s_name'];
      $sender_email = $_POST['s_email'];
      ```

   3. **Documentation:**

      Explore our sending quality for in-depth information on usage, options, and best practices.

   ## License

   This project is licensed under the MIT License - see the sppof-mail/LICENSE file for details.

   ## Get Started

    Get started with EmailSpoofer today and supercharge your email communications.
 Visit our Telegram [https://t.me/toolsdark](https://t.me/toolsdark) for more details, including test mails.

 </div>

-    Email spoofing is a deceptive technique used in email communication to forge the sender's email address, making it appear as if the email was sent from a different source than it actually was.
+<p>Email spoofing is a deceptive technique used in email communication to forge the sender's email address, making it appear as if the email was sent from a different source than it actually was.
 In email spoofing, the sender manipulates the email        headers, particularly the "From" and "Reply-To" fields, to mislead the recipient into believing that the email is coming from a trusted or legitimate source.

   The main goals of email spoofing are typically:

   Phishing: Cybercriminals often use email spoofing to impersonate a reputable organization, such as a bank or a government agency, with the intention of tricking the recipient into revealing sensitive information like login credentials, financial         details, or personal information.

   Spam: Email spoofing can be used to send massive volumes of spam or unsolicited emails while making it seem like they originate from a different sender.
 This can be used for advertising, distributing malware, or other malicious purposes.

   Malware Distribution: Spoofed emails may contain malicious attachments or links, leading to the download and installation of malware on the recipient's system.
-The recipient might be more likely to open such emails if they appear to come from a       trusted source.
+The recipient might be more likely to open such emails if they appear to come from a       trusted source. </p>